-Holiday tragedy: Two die in Northland waters on Christmas Day
+Christmas tragedy: two die in Northland waters on Christmas Day

 Brent Cooper co-founded a group of about 12 volunteers, who drive a buggy along the 9km beach handing out safety brochures to crabbers and urging them to wear lifejackets.

-The group formed about four years ago after a wave of drownings of crabbers in the area.
+The group formed about four years ago after a wave if drownings of crabbers in the area.

 Cooper said hundreds of cars carrying families can pull up at low tide to go crabbing along the coastline.